peterholak/graphql-ws-kotlin/README.md

 ## Getting started

-- Run the `example` project, then open your browser at http://localhost:4567/
+- Run the `example` project (from the IDE, or by running `./gradlew :example:run`), then open your browser at http://localhost:4567/